TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- West Virginia has combined with its opponents to score more than 57.5 points in two games this season.
+- West Virginia's games have gone over 56.5 points in two opportunities this season.

-- Saturday's over/under is eight points lower than the two team's combined 65.5 points per game average.
+- The combined points per game average of the two teams, 65.5, is 9.0 points above Saturday's over/under.

-- These two squads combine to allow 54.5 points per game, three fewer than this contest's over/under.
+- The 54.5 combined points per game that these two squads have allowed this season are 2.0 fewer than the 56.5 total in this contest.

-- The Horned Frogs and their opponents have scored an average of 60.4 points per game in 2021, 2.9 more than Saturday's total.
+- Horned Frogs games this season feature an average total of 60.4 points, a number 3.9 points higher than Saturday's over/under.

-- The 57.5 total in this game is 4.6 points above the 52.9 average total in Mountaineers games this season.
+- The 52.9 PPG average total in Mountaineers games this season is 3.6 points fewer than this game's over/under.

 TCU Stats and Trends

-- TCU has one win against the spread in six games this season.
+- Thus far this season TCU has one win against the spread.

-- This season, the Horned Frogs are winless ATS when entering a game as a favorite of 4.5 points or more.
+- The Horned Frogs have been favored by 4.5 points or more two times this season and have not covered the spread in any of them.

-- TCU's games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).
+- TCU's games this year have hit the over on four of five set point totals (80%).

-- In games that TCU picks up over 350.7 yards, the team is 1-4 against the spread and 3-3 overall.
+- In games that TCU piles up over 350.7 yards, the team is 1-4 against the spread and 3-3 overall.

-- The Horned Frogs have turned the ball over seven times this season, three more turnovers than the Mountaineers have forced (4).
+- The Horned Frogs have turned the ball over three more times (7 total) than the Mountaineers have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for TCU at SISportsbook.